nishantbhadrasen/JS-/JS Basics/JSDOM4.md

-# JavaScript Promises and Async/Await
+f# JavaScript Promises and Async/Await

 This code demonstrates the use of Promises and async/await in JavaScript.
 It includes examples of creating and using promises, chaining promises, and using async/await to simplify asynchronous code.